Workflow for documenting open source software

 Due to the aforementioned issues, I tried something new; The documentation was written in a wiki (a copy is still available at http://sumo.dlr.de/wiki).
 At each release, a script was run that converts them to HTML-pages.

 Now, we could change the documentation within the wiki during the development.
-It should be pointed out that using a wiki is much more comfortable than writing DocBook, even though some great tools like XMLmind XML Editor are available, which I use for several of my own projects.
+It should be pointed out that using a wiki is much more comfortable than writing DocBook, even though some great tools, such as XMLmind XML Editor, are available.
 Consequently, the wiki contained all corrections and changes that resembled the work done between the releases.
 A user who wanted to know the current state of the software could simply look into the wiki - and the wiki's history even supports following relevant changes on the software!
 When releasing a new version, the according (up-to-date, literally) .html documentation was built by converting the wiki-pages into plain HTML with some surrounding navigation snippets.

 You may be interested in the source code for the script that converts the wiki pages into HTML.
 You may find it in the SUMO SVN at buildHTMLDocs.py.
 It does some things - e.g., patching the links to mirrored images, pages, etc. Surely, one could attempt to build a more flexible tool for this purpose.
 I did not - yet.
 BTW, the tool works with a MediaWiki instance as used for SUMO documentation.
 It will probably not work with other wikis as it directly extracts parts of the HTML-pages generated by the wiki systems by scanning for certain tags.